sims2001/flare.js/README.md

 # Flare.js

-A small JavaScript Library that allows the user to add a background flare radiant to selected divs that moves with the mouse.
+A small JavaScript Library that allows the user to add a radiant background flare to selected Elements that moves with the mouse.

 ## Contributors
 - Rutschka Simon